How Eating Less Meat Could Help Protect the Planet From Climate Change

-By dramatically changing the food we eat as well as the way it is grown and produced, humans can help stop the devastating effects of climate change according to the latest report by the United Nations body on climate science.
+By dramatically changing the food we eat as well as the way it is grown and produced, humans can help stop the devastating impacts of climate change according to the latest report by the United Nations body on climate science.

 More than 100 scientists from 52 countries put together the report, which was published by the UN’s Intergovernmental Panel on Climate Change.
 It takes a look at how land-use practices have impacted the planet and finds that deforestation, agriculture and other human activities threaten the world’s ability to limit the global temperature increase to 1.5 degrees celsius, the goal of the 2015 Paris climate agreement.